haarisamian/NumpyNet/README.md

 NumpyNet is a simple, readable implementation of a feedforward neural network for binary classification.
 It's designed for learning, experimentation, and as an introduction to how neural networks work under the hood without any additional deep learning frameworks.

 # Features
- - From-scratch implementation: No PyTorch, no TensorFlow—just NumPy.
+ - From-scratch implementation: No PyTorch, no TensorFlow—just NumPy arrays.
  - Customizable architecture: Choose your number of layers and hidden units.
  - Batch training: Mini-batch gradient descent.
  - Binary classification: Sigmoid activations and cross-entropy loss.